sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ---
 # 4 Annotation 💭

-This is very flexible and enables you to practice a method that fits your approach of reading\*watching\*listening .
+This is very flexible and enables you to practice a method that fits your approach of reading\*watching\*listening.
 Again, we are just going to look at some options quite quickly to give an understanding of what you can do, so do adapt and build on.

 ---
 ## Annotator (text annotation)